chetmurthy/yay/README.md

 ### Goals not met

-* 2. YAML data is portable between programming languages.
+* "2.
+YAML data is portable between programming languages."

 	* YAML's data-model does not match that of most programming
 	  languages: complex keys and anchors simply do not correspond to